Who AI Recommends: The GLP-1 Clinic AI Referral Economy (2026)

 - 9 buyer-intent queries per metro (best clinic, semaglutide, Ozempic, weight loss injections, most affordable, top rated doctor, Wegovy, Zepbound, tirzepatide), each repeated two to three times to measure stability.

 - 11,145 distinct clinics named in total.
-3,591 domains audited for on-site signals.
+2,352 clinics harvested as the strong on Google universe, and 3,782 domains audited for on-site signals.

 Finding 2: the engines do not agree with each other